boarlabsxyz/razom/README.md

 ## Seeding db
-   To run the scripts that will seed the db with initiatives and regions use these commands: docker exec -it razom-app-keystone-1 npm run seed-regions docker exec -it razom-app-keystone-1 npm run seed-initiative docker exec -it razom-app-keystone-1 npm run seed:all (runs both previous scripts in one) They are used for seeding the db inside the docker container (razom-app-keystone-1) If you want to seed your local db, just run the script, like it is written in package.json, e.g. npm run seed-regions
+   To run the scripts that will seed the db with initiatives and regions use these commands: docker exec -it <name_or_ID_keystone-container> npm run seed-regions docker exec -it <name_or_ID_keystone-container> npm run seed-initiative docker exec -it <name_or_ID_keystone-container> npm run seed:all (runs both previous scripts in one) They are used for seeding the db inside the docker container If you want to seed your local db, just run the script, like it is written in package.json, e.g. npm run seed-regions